vfigueroa/learn-rails/README.md

 Learning Rails
 ==

-Learning Rails with a tutorial from the RailsApps project.
+Learning Rails with a tutorial from the RailsApps project